codethesouth/VehicleBeacon/README.md

-#HSV Transit Beacon
+#Vehicle Beacon
 originally
-# trolley-tracker-agent
+# HSV Transit Beacont from trolley-tracker-agent

-Android app for reporting the current location of devise with this application installed.
+Android app for reporting the current location of device with this application installed.

-Written by the Code for Greenville NC CfA Brigade, it has been adapted to track the Huntsville Trolley and Shuttle Buses by the Code for Huntsville CfA Brigade.
+Written by the Code for Greenville NC CfA Brigade, it has been adapted to track the Huntsville Trolley and Shuttle Buses by the Code the South CfA Brigade.

 ## Dependencies
 - Development